HeChengHui/RealSense-Physiotherapy-Guidance-System-RPGS-/README.md

 To store the saved image from realsense to be processed, before getting processed by openpose (delete the text file inside first)

 ## Others
-Added report and reading materials
+Added report and reading materials.
+Look into aspect ratio if the the skeleton doesn't line up with the person.

 ## Credits
 Special Thanks to WANDERSON M.PIMENTA for his user inteface.